 How to File an Appeal Successfully

-The denial letter which the insurer sends to the beneficiary usually sets out a procedure for filing an ERISA appeal – it provides the appeals unit address, ERISA deadlines and the information on the independent review examiner who will conduct the review.
+The denial letter that the insurer sends to the beneficiary usually sets out a procedure for filing an ERISA appeal – it provides the appeals unit address, ERISA deadlines, and the information on the independent review examiner who will conduct the review.

 It is in your best interests to have the assistance of a competent, experienced ERISA attorney when you file an appeal.